lsst-tstn/tstn-028/index.rst

    One of those systems is elected as the "master" node, which will be in charge of actually distributing the data.
    If the master node falls over, some other node is elected to take its place.

-   Nevertheless, as we have demonstrated in our efforts to stabilize the system (:tstn:`023`), this can have a huge impact in the system performance and adds considerable complexity in configuring the system.
+   As we have demonstrated in our efforts to stabilize the system (:tstn:`023`), this can have a huge impact in the system performance and adds considerable complexity in configuring the system.

 -  The Quality of Service (QoS) dictates how messages are delivered under different network scenarios.

    DDS has an extremely rich QoS system with many configuration parameters.
-   Nevertheless, while this might sound like a desirable feature at a first glance, it has some serious implications.
+   While this might sound like a desirable feature at a first glance, it has some serious implications.
    To begin with, a large number of configuration parameters also means higher complexity, which makes it harder to predict the system behavior under unexpected conditions.
    We have encountered many problems that were traced to unexpected behavior caused by QoS settings.